Maclean Park Refresh

 What are you doing to improve the current facility block?

-This autumn we will carry out a minor refresh of the Maclean Park facilities block.
-We’ll be replacing the existing toilets and basins, installing new flooring and re-painting the exterior.
+This autumn we carried out a minor refresh of the Maclean Park facilities block.
+We replaced the existing toilets and basins, installed new flooring and re-painted the exterior.
 There are plans to build a new facility block later in our Maclean Park redevelopment project, but that is planned for when most of the other re-developments are completed and when we have the budget for it (at this stage in about 2032).
 More information is available in the Maclean Park Re-development plans.

 Questions about the Maclean Park Management Plan